HannahKniesel/Implicit-Electron-Tomography/README.md

 ```

-All the data for download has a size of approximately 45GB.
+All this data has a size of approximately 15GB.

 Please unpack all data of the "Reconstruction_Data" and "_Data" to the "Reconstruction" directory.